jdw-assignment/rpc-proxy/README.md

 ### Cloudflare

 Cloudflare could also be implemented for its WAF and CDN capabilities.
-While AWS offers similar services with AWS WAF and Shield, my experience suggests that AWS Shield is quite limited in its customizability.
+While AWS offers similar services with AWS WAF and Shield, my experience suggests that AWS Shield/WAF is quite limited in its customizability.
 For instance, Cloudflare allows for rate limiting with periods as short as 10 seconds, whereas AWS WAF has a minimum period of 60 seconds, which may not be feasible for production environments.